 Grassland habitat loss

 North American grasslands are one of the most endangered ecosystems on the continent and have been extensively modified since the nineteenth century, primarily due to their conversion to croplands (Jarchow et al., 2020; Lark et al., 2015; Samson & Knopf, 1994).
 Grassland habitats are the dominant vegetation type within the Upper Missouri River Basin (UMRB), which includes northern parts of the North American Great Plains.
-This region has undergone severe land-cover change over the past two centuries (Lark et al., 2015; Wright & Wimberly, 2013), with approximately 70% of the grasslands in the Great Plains converted to other land uses, including losses of 96% of northern tallgrass prairie, 87% of northern Great Plains fescue mixed-grass prairie, and 50% of northwestern Great Plains mixed-grass prairie (Comer et al., 2018).
+This region has undergone profound land-cover change over the past two centuries (Lark et al., 2015; Wright & Wimberly, 2013), with approximately 70% of the grasslands in the Great Plains converted to other land uses, including losses of 96% of northern tallgrass prairie, 87% of northern Great Plains fescue mixed-grass prairie, and 50% of northwestern Great Plains mixed-grass prairie (Comer et al., 2018).
 Remaining grassland habitats in the region serve as critical reservoirs of biodiversity (Augustine et al., 2021).

 Impacts on grassland bird species